Particular/docs.particular.net/nservicebus/messaging/conventions.md

 ---
 title: Conventions
-summary: Custom conventions for defining how certain things are detected.
+summary: Custom conventions for defining how certain things are detected
 tags:
 - Unobtrusive
 - Convention
 component: Core
-reviewed: 2016-07-07
+reviewed: 2018-03-21
 related:
  - nservicebus/messaging/messages-events-commands
  - nservicebus/messaging/unobtrusive-mode
 ---

 A *convention* is a way of defining what a certain type is instead of using a marker interface or an attribute.
+Using conventions along with avoiding references to NServiceBus assemblies is referred to as *[unobtrusive mode](unobtrusive-mode.md)*.
+This is ideal for use in cross-platform environments.

 Currently conventions exist to identify: